Tanzu-CSP-Tigers/spring-ai-bedrock-anthropic-titan-workshop/README.md

 These guides will walk you through the workshop exercises.

-`NOTE:` before running the workshop, please visit `0-README-what-is-spring.md` to get some background on the Spring Framework and understand why Development teams love to use Spring AI.
+`NOTE:` before running the workshop, please visit [what is Spring](../main/0-README-what-is-spring.md)  to get some background on the Spring Framework and understand why Development teams love to use Spring AI.